 Copeland Oaks, a retirement community in Ohio , was originally the site of a thriving orchard owned by Kenneth B. Cope, a businessman, attorney and trustee of Mount Union College.
 In his loving memory, the Cope family donated the land in 1963 to be transformed into a place where seniors would have the opportunity to grow and thrive on the same fertile soil.

 Over the years, our retirement community in Ohio has witnessed numerous enhancements and growth.
 New amenities and services have been added to meet the evolving needs and interests of our residents.
-While Copeland Oaks has undergone many changes in the past 40-plus years, what has remained constant is our unwavering commitment to serving residents with integrity and compassion–and providing an environment that enable seniors to flourish during their retirement years.
+While Copeland Oaks has undergone many changes in the past 50 years, what has remained constant is our unwavering commitment to serving residents with integrity and compassion–and providing an environment that enable seniors to flourish during their retirement years.
 Enjoy your next season of life as we begin our next season at Copeland Oaks.